How Do You Set SMART Goals? Definition and Examples

 Goal setting is a helpful way to build the career you want.
-By setting objectives and creating a clear roadmap for how you’ll reach your intended target, you can decide how to apply your time and resources to make progress.
-Without goals, it can be difficult to determine how to get a certain job, promotion or other milestones you want to achieve.
+By setting objectives and creating a clear roadmap for how you’ll reach your intended target, you can decide how to apply your time and resources to make the most progress.
+Without goals, it can be difficult to determine how to work toward a certain job, promotion or another milestone.

 When you set an objective for yourself, you should include each step necessary for success.
-To help, you can use a framework called SMART goals.
-Here’s how SMART goals work and a few tips and examples to assist you in your goal-setting efforts.
+In this article, we outline a framework called SMART goals along with a few tips and examples to assist you in your goal-setting efforts.